Martian01/openTeamOneServer/README.md

 ## Database Migration

 The database schema has changed going from version 1.0.0 to 2.0.0.
-For the migration I exported a database to JSON, migrated the JSON, and uploaded it to a fresh installation.
-The only change in the JSON file is a change of data type: all exposed internal key fields change from data type string to data type number.
-Of course they need to change consistently across the whole JSON file, and the file names of profile pictures and attachments on disk need to change accordingly - they equal the fileId in the database.
+For the migration we provide a small tool in the `tools` directory that transforms the snapshots and the filenames in the data directory from the old format to the new format.
+Your mileage may vary.
+Life is meant to be hard.

 ## SSL Configuration